The Boom Town Safety Paradox: Why Top-Ranked Counties Skew Unsafe

 The Takeaway

 Economic strength and personal safety don't always travel together in American counties.
 In the top 50 of the Boom Town Index, they travel together less than half the time.
-That's a feature of how economic value emerges — in places with suppressed demand, including suppressed demand caused by weakened civic conditions — not a bug in the rankings.
+That's not a bug in the rankings.
+It's the natural output of a model that predicts price appreciation in a world where the same civic erosion produces both cheap homes and unsafe streets.

 The right way to use a boom-town ranking isn't to copy the top of the list.
 It's to use the ranking as one input, then filter through everything the headline number can't tell you.
 The shorter list at the end is the one worth your time.